-That means with this offer you could purchase a maximum of 77,000 World of Hyatt points at a cost of $1,320, which is a rate of ~1.71 cents per World of Hyatt point.
+World of Hyatt lets you buy up to 55,000 points per account per calendar year, pre-bonus.
+If you maximized this promotion then you could purchase a total of 71,500 points (including 16,500 bonus points) at a cost of $1,320, which is a rate of ~1.85 cents per World of Hyatt point.

-Hyatt points purchases are processed by points.com, so don’t qualify as hotel spend for the purposes of your credit card.
+Hyatt points purchases are processed by points.com, meaning they don’t count as a hotel purchase for the purposes of credit card spending.

 I value World of Hyatt points at ~1.5 cents each, though they can definitely be redeemed for a lot more than that.
 I just think that’s a fair number.

 There’s even a lot of value on the other end of the spectrum.
-For example, the Hyatt Regency Kathmandu is a Category 1 property (normally retailing for 5,000 points per night), and paid rates are often $180+ per night including the 25% tax and service charge, which you don’t have to pay on an award booking.
-Meanwhile if buying points you’d pay just ~$80 per night.
+For example, the Hyatt Regency Kathmandu is a Category 1 property (5,000 points per night) with paid rates often being $180+ per night including the 25% tax and service charge, which you don’t have to pay on an award booking.
+Meanwhile, if buying points, your cost would be about $93 per night.

 There are lots of circumstances under which it could make sense to buy World of Hyatt points.

-Just remember that there are also other ways to earn World of Hyatt points, like with The World of Hyatt Credit Card, or by transferring over Chase Ultimate Rewards points.
-However, not everyone has access to US credit cards, and/or has the ability to earn points that way.
+Just remember that there are also other ways to earn World of Hyatt points, like transferring Chase Ultimate Rewards points.

-Do you plan on buying points with Hyatt’s current promotion?
+Do you plan on buying Hyatt points with this promotion?